AthiraThulasi/JavaLearningJournal/20_String/README.md

 ## Where is this String Literal stored in Memory?

-**String literal is stored in a special memory called String Intern pool.**
+**String literal is stored in a special memory called STRING INTERN POOL.**

-**String Internpool lets us store only unique value (No duplicates) - Efficient memory usage.**
+**STRING INTERN POOL lets us store only unique value (No duplicates) - Efficient memory usage.**

 ## How Java Stores String Literals in the Intern Pool ?